Hala531/data-analysis-zomato-sql/README.md

 - **Database Setup** :  creation of the `zoomato_db` and the required tables.
 - **Data import** : inserting sample data into the tables.
-- **Data cleaning** : Handling null values and insuring data integrety.
+- **Data cleaning** : Handling null values and insuring data integrity.
 - **Business problems** : solving 20 specific business problem using SQL queries.

 ### Database setup